-- 2. The education components of the minors are described in the minor regulations.
+- 1. Annex 3 presents an overview of the education components that are part of the study programme. - 2.
+The education components of the minors are described in the minor regulations.
 The regulations governing the minors offered across Fontys can be found at www.fontys.nl/minors.
 The regulations governing minors specific to study programmes are included as an appendix to this TER. - 3.
-Any entry requirements a student must meet before participating in an education component are stated in the overview as referred to in paragraph 1. - 4.
+Any entry requirements a student must meet before participating in an education component are stated in the overview as referred to in paragraph 1.
+These entry requirements, also named 'thresholds' are described in Chapter 4 of Annex 1 of this TER.
+Students who foresee that they will not meet the threshold to be able to enroll in the study program 13/14, can submit a request to the Examination Board to offer them early testing opportunities for those courses from study year 2 that are not in the current semester offered regularly.
+With this request, the student must send a positive advice from the SLB2 team.
+The Examination Board decides whether this request can be honoured, with conditions possibly being set.
+The further elaboration of these regulations can be found in Chapter 2 of Annex 1 of this TER. - 4.
 Participation in education components in the post-foundation year phase is allowed after passing the foundation year examination.
 The Examination Board may grant permission to a student who has not passed the foundation year examination to participate in education components in the post-foundation year phase.
 (Section 7.30 of the WHW.) - 5.
 Enrolment in the education components proceeds as follows: if enrolment is required, the enrolment procedure can be found in the study guide that is published on n@tschool. - 6.
 The timetable is announced on Untis no later than three weeks prior to the start of classes. - 7.
 Students who have registered for an education component must ensure that they meet the entry requirements of that component.
 The overview in Article 16, paragraph 1, indicates the education components to which requirements apply for participation as well as the nature of these requirements.
-If the requirements concern compulsory attendance, students who are eligible for the top-level athletes scheme or the student entrepreneur scheme can apply to meet this requirement in a parallel group or for exemption from this obligation (see also paragraph 2).
+If the requirements concern compulsory attendance, students who are eligible for the Top-Class athletes scheme or the Student entrepreneur scheme can apply to meet this requirement in a parallel group or for exemption from this obligation (see also Article 11 and 11a).